8.00 am to 4.00 pm Mon to Friday : Years 7-9

 - Do you want to make your own fabulous website?

 - Would you like to make your own game?

-Term 4 every Wednesday at lunchtime in the Create space of the Library we are holding Coding Club.
+Every Wednesday at lunchtime in the Library we are holding Coding Club.

 Coding is what makes it possible for you to create computer software, apps and websites.
 Your browser, your OS, the apps on your phone, Facebook – they’re all made with code.